MTstateIntroStats/IntroStatTextbook/00-outline.md

 - Move all images into common "images" folder and change relative links throughout text
 - Add references to all images, data sets, R packages, studies, etc and inline text and to .bib file
-- Rename #references to chapter/section titles; currently just commenting out the old ones
+- Rename #references to chapter/section titles; currently just commenting out the old ones; and make sure all links to sections are working

 - Change `R` to R in coursepack
 - Change data set to dataset?